Cookie Settings

 Research at the Division of Intelligent Medical Systems

-The mission of our division is thus to improve the quality of interventional healthcare in a data-driven manner using Artificial Intelligence (AI) as a central concept.
+The mission of our division is to improve the quality of interventional healthcare in a data-driven manner using Artificial Intelligence (AI) as a central concept.
 Our research can be categorized in the three main pillars: Intelligent Medical Imaging Systems, Methods for Intelligent Systems, and Validation of Intelligent Systems with a strong focus on Applications in Interventional Healthcare and Open Science.

 → Team philosophy